mongodb/mongodbatlas-cloudformation-resources/cfn-resources/serverless-instance/docs/README.md

 # MongoDB::Atlas::ServerlessInstance

+**WARNING:** This resource is deprecated and will be removed in January 2026.
+For more details, see [Migrate your programmatic tools from M2, M5, or Serverless Instances to Flex Clusters](https://www.mongodb.com/docs/atlas/flex-migration/).
 Returns, adds, edits, and removes serverless instances.

 ## Syntax